View / Edit Users¶

 In a similar way, to edit the details of an existing user, click the "Edit" hyperlink in the user list box, and you will be taken to the following screen that allows you modify the user details:

-On this screen you can edit the first name, middle initial, last name, username, email address, portfolio viewer status (SpiraPlan only - this setting also controls the enterprise homepage access), system administration status, and active status.
+On this screen you can edit the first name, middle initial, last name, username, email address, portfolio viewer status (SpiraPlan only - this setting also controls the enterprise homepage access), system administration status, report administrator status, and active status.
 You can also change the user's password (if the user is managed by SpiraPlan).

 If your Spira accounts are managed by an external LDAP directory server, you can edit a user's LDAP information on this page.
 In LDAP-Managed mode you enter the fully Distinguished Name (DN) for that user in your corporate LDAP server and provide no password.
 SpiraPlan® will then query your corporate LDAP server for the password information, reducing the number of passwords that a user needs to remember.
 Please see the sections on Importing LDAP Users and LDAP Configuration for more details.